glaciers-in-archives/snowman/README.md

 go build -o snowman
 ```

-This will generate a binary that you can place in the root of your new project.

 ## Usage

-For the time being, the easiest way to get started is by copying the Wikidata example and modifying it for your own needs.
+One way to get started is by copying the Wikidata example and modifying it for your own needs.
 The Wikidata example will generate a website listing Douglas Adams various works.
 Run `snowman build` to generate the site.
 The `snowman server` command can then be used to serve the site with Snowman's built-in development server.

 ### From scratch